othman-shbeir/othman-shbeir.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle: Computer Science Graduate | AI & Data Science Enthusiast | Teaching Assistant
+description: Othman Shbeir is an AI Engineer and Teaching Assistant specializing in Machine Learning, Computer Vision, and Data Science.
+Graduate from Islamic University of Gaza with expertise in Python, PyTorch, TensorFlow, and recommender systems.

 profile:
   align: right